Archive & Data Protection

 Data Backup Techniques

-Most organizations will have implemented disaster recovery plans in case of network or device breaches.
+Most organizations will have implemented disaster recover plans in case of network or device breaches.
 Regular data backup is a part of this, allowing cybersecurity teams to electronically store sensitive information in places that are not readily available to cybercriminals.

 This means that periodic backup schedules should be implemented, usually at night when no one is in the office, with a dedicated Backup Administrator taking care of the safe transfer.
 Both RPO (Recovery Point Objective) and RTO (Recovery Time Objective) should be accounted for: